 1998-2005 St. Joseph’s Convent, Port of Spain, Trinidad.
 Cambridge International A/AS Level Examinations – Biology (A), Chemistry (A), Geography (A), General Studies (a), Mathematics (a)

 2013-2016 University of Hawai’i at Manoa, Hawai’i, USA.
-Currently working as a postdoctoral research fellow and assistant project manager of the ABYSSLINE program in the Department of Oceanography.
-The appointment is for up to five years in the laboratory of Prof. Craig Smith.
-The ABYSSLINE program is an international collaboration conducting environmental baseline studies in the UK-1 Claim Area of the Clarion-Clipperton Zone, prior to the deep-sea mining of polymetallic nodules.
-This position includes research and training opportunities in the study of abyssal megafaunal and macrofaunal community structure and biodiversity using Remotely Operated Vehicle (ROV) and Autonomous Underwater Vehicle (AUV) imaging, animal collections, boxcore and multicore sampling as well as data synthesis.
+Postdoctoral research fellow and assistant project manager of the ABYSSLINE program in the Department of Oceanography in the laboratory of Prof. Craig Smith.
+The ABYSSLINE program was an international collaboration conducting environmental baseline studies in the UK-1 Claim Area of the Clarion-Clipperton Zone, prior to the deep-sea mining of polymetallic nodules.
+This position included the study of abyssal megafaunal and macrofaunal community structure and biodiversity using Remotely Operated Vehicle (ROV) and Autonomous Underwater Vehicle (AUV) imaging, animal collections, boxcore and multicore sampling as well as data synthesis.
 Additional responsibilities include assisting the running of Prof. Smith’s laboratory activities, with a focus on oceanographic research cruises to the central Pacific, and also teaching classes for the undergraduate and postgraduate courses ‘Benthic Biological Oceanography’ and ‘Deep-sea Biology’.

 2011-2013 Natural History Museum, London, UK.
 Secondment to the Life Sciences Department at the NHM, working under the supervision of Dr. Adrian Glover.
 Extensive research skills and experience developed in molecular and morphological taxonomy, microscopy and CT-scanning, project management, co-ordination of cruise logistics, sample shipments and handling, data analyses, publications and presentations.
 Significant public engagement and outreach via interactive ‘Nature Live’ talks in the Attenborough Studio and at official ‘After Hours’ events in the museum.